NASA 'Principia' Mission Food Packaging

-The final outcome were the crafted interactive trays, made out of light weight paper, that could hold the food containers, designed with visuals relating to Tim Peake's memories of childhood, family and life highlights to revoke memories as he ate the food in space.
+The final outcome were the crafted interactive trays, made out of lightweight paper, that could hold the food containers, designed with visuals relating to Tim Peake's memories of childhood, family, and life highlights to revoke memories as he ate the food at the International Space Station.

 "What they do have is a cardboard book that you can put the tin, so Tim can open